jonathan-vella/secure-networking-hackathon/challenges/Challenge-06.md

 - Simulate a regional outage and verify that traffic is redirected to the next closest region.
 - With the exception of Azure Firewall, Application Gateway, and the VPN Gateway, no other public IP addresses should be used.
 - DNS concepts should be understood and explained in the solution.
-- Azure Policy concepts should be understood and explained in the solution.

 ## Application Gateway Stop Start PowerShell Script